openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 - **ofxCvImage** This is a container for image data used by the ofxOpenCV addon for openFrameworks, which supports certain functionality from the popular OpenCV library for filtering, thresholding, and other image manipulations.
 - **cv::Mat** This is the data structure used by OpenCV to store image information.
 It's not used in openFrameworks, but if you work a lot with OpenCV, you'll often find yourself placing and extracting data from this format.

-To the greatest extent possible, the designers of openFrameworks (and OF addons like ofxOpenCV and ofxCv) have provided simple operators to help make it easy to exchange data between these containers.
+To the greatest extent possible, the designers of openFrameworks (and OF addons for image processing, like ofxOpenCV and ofxCv) have provided simple operators to help make it easy to exchange data between these containers.

 #### RGB, grayscale, and other color space conversions

 Many computer vision algorithms (though not all!) are commonly performed on grayscale or monochome images.
-Converting color images to grayscale can significantly improve the speed of many image processing routines by reducing both the number of calculations as well as the amount of memory required to process the data.
+Converting color images to grayscale can significantly improve the speed of many image processing routines, because it reduces both the number of calculations as well as the amount of memory required to process the data.
 Except where stated otherwise, *all of the examples in this chapter assume that you're working with monochrome images*.
 Here's some simple code to convert a color image (e.g. captured from a webcam) into a grayscale version:

-`[Code to fetch an RGB image from a real-time camera stream]`

 `[Code to convert RGB to grayscale using openFrameworks] `